Anger Management Therapy: Best Mental Health Treatment For Those Who Easily Get Angry

 Acceptance and commitment therapy

-In acceptance and commitment therapy (ACT), people learn specific techniques to accept and stay present with their emotions, and then commit to take actions that align with their values.
+In acceptance and commitment therapy (ACT), people learn specific techniques to accept and stay present with their emotions, and then commit to taking actions that align with their values.
 ACT can reduce anger and anger-related interpersonal relationship problems.
 ACT generally involves practicing mindfulness and learning to stay present with anger and other potentially unpleasant emotions instead of avoiding them.

 Emotion-focused therapy